Church of God (Cleveland, Tennessee): Higher education

 The Church of God operates Lee University, a Christian Liberal Arts university in Cleveland, Tennessee, established in 1918.
 In response to the need for a graduate seminary, the Church of God Graduate School of Christian Ministries opened in 1975.
-Its name was changed to the Church of God Theological Seminary and then again to the Pentecostal Theological Seminary (PTS) with the hopes of appealing to a broader student base.
+Its name was changed to the Church of God School of Theology, Church of God Theological Seminary, and most recently to the Pentecostal Theological Seminary (PTS) with the hopes of appealing to a broader student base.